MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create a compliance policy to associate an object identifier from a smart card certificate to a BitLocker-protected drive.

 ### [New-CMSchedule](New-CMSchedule.md)
-Creates a Configuration Manager schedule token.
+Create a Configuration Manager schedule token.

 ### [New-CMScript](New-CMScript.md)
 {{ Fill in the Synopsis }}